 The best backpack for photographers?

-Shimoda Designs introduced their first camera backpacks, the Shimoda Explore 40 and the Shimoda Explore 60, with a Kickstarter launch.
+Shimoda Designs introduced their first camera backpacks, the Shimoda Explore 40 and the Shimoda Explore 60, with a Kickstarter launch in 2017.
 I feel very honored to be one of the first to review the Explore 40.

-Then I heard a rumor that a well-known designer was working on the Shimoda Explore 40 camera backpack.
-It had to become the mother of all backpacks, the über-backpack, the best backpack for photographers… Was my pea finally going to be crushed?
+Then I heard a rumour that a well-known designer was working on the Shimoda Explore 40 camera backpack.
+It had to become the mother of all backpacks, the über photography backpack, the best backpack for photographers… Was my pea finally going to be crushed?

 The Shimoda Explore adventure camera bag discovery

 I contacted Ian Miller, Head of Design until 2016 for F-Stop Gear in Japan and founder of the startup company Shimoda Designs.
 He told me that he had started his own company from his home in Hakuba, a small ski area village in the Japanese North Alps.
 Ian is a very talented designer with a fantastic track record.
 He is also a professional photographer and he knows from experience what people need in a camera backpack.
 Besides designing and photographing, he loves to play in the mountains: trekking/camping, snowboarding, mountain biking, running and traveling.
 So he has always been able to test his designs to the extreme in a variety of conditions.